 Eventually, due to the proximity of the TMJ joint to your ear and neck, the condition can often spread out to other areas, such as the muscles that regulate your inner ear, the muscles that help you swallow, and the muscles that move and support your head.
 It can even hinder your brain’s capacity to switch on the right muscles, at the right time, and with the right amount of strength.
 Known as neuromuscular deactivation, this process tends to pull you out of balance and into a vicious cycle of pain, weakness, and dysfunction.

 You will feel the Activcore difference from your first visit.
-A highly personalized experience applying the latest breakthrough techniques in TMJ rehabilitation, such as neuromuscular activation, postural muscle retraining, trigger point dry needling, intraoral manual therapy (myofascial release), and Pilates apparatus exercise.
+This is a highly personalized experience applying the latest breakthrough techniques, such as neuromuscular activation, postural muscle retraining, trigger point dry needling, and myofascial release.
 You will also receive a home exercise program customized just for you.

 • Cervical spine dysfunction